NateXVI/Hide-Mouse-Hulu/README.md

 What's inside the div does not matter.

 You can see that the controls container style attribute has the opacity in it.
-We are going to use this value to decide if we want to hide or show the mouse cursor.
+Whenever this attribute changes we are going to use it to decide if we want to hide or show the mouse cursor.
+The callback function will be called every time this attribute changes.

 Here's a breakdown of what the code <u>inside</u> the callback function does:

-first we want to find the opacity of the controls container.
-This is simply done with this one line
+First we want to find the opacity of the controls container.
+This is simply done with this one line.

 ```javascript
 // inside the callback function